 During big game quota hunts, one non-hunting juvenile under the age of 16 may accompany an adult hunter (18 years or older) who has a valid WMA quota permit.
 During deer gun hunts, non-hunting juveniles must also comply with blaze orange regulations specified for legal hunters.

 Raccoon, Opossum - Nov.
 17 until the last day of Feb.
 Hunting permitted on Tuesday and Wednesday only, sunset to sunrise.
-Bag limit on raccoons is one per person per night.
+Bag limit on raccoons, one per person per night.
 No limit on opossums.
 All dogs must be removed from the area prior to sunrise on Thursday.

 Rabbit - Nov.
-15 until the last day of February.
+15–last day of February.
 Bag limit on rabbits is three per day.

-Deer - Antlered deer must have a minimum of 4 points on one antler or a 15-inch minimum outside antler spread on all hunts.
+Deer - Antlered deer must have a minimum of four points on one antler or a fifteen-inch minimum outside antler spread on all hunts.